-- Asset control If a KME-enrolled device is factory reset, the MDM/EMM software will be reinstalled automatically and the user will be reenrolled. - Automated MDM/EMM enrollment Automatically signs in to MDM/EMM agents with user credentials provided by the IT administrator. - Streamlined device setup process Skip unwanted setup steps, such as Google/Samsung/Carrier account registration - Widely supported Supports almost all MDM/EMM solutions. - Supports Android Enterprise and Android Legacy deployments.

-- Allows bypass of Google factory reset protection. - Allows specifying root or intermediate certificates that will be installed during KME enrollment (for example, the installation of the DoD Root and intermediate certificate bundle).
+- Asset control: If a KME-enrolled device is factory reset, the MDM/EMM software will be reinstalled automatically and the user will be reenrolled. - Automated MDM/EMM enrollment: Automatically signs in to MDM/EMM agents with user credentials provided by the IT administrator. - Streamlined device setup process: Skip unwanted setup steps, such as Google/Samsung/Carrier account registration. - Widely supported: Supports almost all MDM/EMM solutions. - Supports AE. - Allows bypass of Google factory reset protection. - Allows specifying root or intermediate certificates that will be installed during KME enrollment (for example, the installation of the DoD Root and intermediate certificate bundle).

-Android Enterprise offers zero-touch service, with functionality similar to Samsung's KME.
+AE offers zero-touch service, with functionality similar to Samsung's KME.
 To help alleviate the burden for operators and resellers to integrate both services, Google and Samsung have developed a common client library for service providers that will integrate both Android zero-touch-capable devices and Samsung KME-capable Android devices.
 Notice that Samsung Galaxy devices support both AE zero-touch enrollment and KME, with the latter taking precedence if a device is registered with both services.